Tongariro Crossing (7-10 min. reading) Hands up if you've ever stood at the foot of a mountain, lifted your eyes and swallowed - hard?

 expanse of desertness (my own word).
 I half expected to see tumble-weeds barrel past like in the old cowboy movies.

-What was really gay?
+What was really hilarious?
 I actually started singing 'Climb Every Mountain'.
 Really!
 And I hate The Sound of Music.
 That alpine air certainly makes a person do weird things.

 It's hard to grasp where the Tongariro Crossing top is until you reach the Red Crater (1886m), and a sign says it is the highpoint.
 Initially, I didn't realise that it wasn't the top, top.